 This course is designed to assist the student studying Spanish to enhance their communicative and writing skills through various readings, class discussions, presentations, and oral exams.

 Additionally, this course is designed as a safe space for students to explore the various aspects of communicating in Spanish with a variety of Heritage Language Learners.

-Prereq: Spanish Placement Spanish 32.0000 Or Instructor Permission from: Olivares-Escobedo, Lourdes Or SP 102 Lecture Min Grade: C Min Credits: 5.00 Or SP 201 Lecture Min Grade: C Min Credits: 3.00 Or SP 202 Lecture Min Grade: C Min Credits: 3.00 Credits: 3.00
+Prerequisite: Spanish Placement Spanish 32.0000 or SP 102 Lecture Min Grade: C Min Credits: 5.00 Or SP 201 Lecture Min Grade: C Min

+Credits: 3.00 Or SP 202 Lecture Min Grade: C Min Credits: 3.00